nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 TaskBook is a **desktop app for managing contacts and tasks, optimized for use via a Command Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
 If you can type fast, TaskBook can get your contact and task management tasks done faster than traditional GUI apps.

 This developer's guide consists of the following sections.
-Note that Task Book is developed with Java 11.
+Note that TaskBook is developed with Java 11.
 * Table of Contents
 {:toc}